streamnative/function-mesh-website/docs/functions/package-function/package-function-overview.md

 Before deploying a Pulsar function, you need to generate a deployment artifact that contains the function code along with all its dependencies.
 The type of artifact varies depending on the programming language used to develop the function.

-For details about how to package a Java, Python, or Go function, see Function Mesh documentation.
+For details about how to package a Java, Python, or Go function, see the Function Mesh documentation.

 - [Package a Java function](/functions/package-function/package-function-java.md)
 - [Package a Python function](/functions/package-function/package-function-python.md)